kbujari/kbujari.github.io/README.md

 # [kleidi.ca](https://kleidi.ca)

-Personal website built with sveltekit and tailwindcss, selfhosted and proxied through cloudflare for caching and ddos protection.
+Personal website built with SvelteKit and TailwindCSS, selfhosted and proxied through Cloudflare for caching and DDoS protection.

 ## Building